Tavily-Style Search API — Free to Self-Host (2026)

 - Hunting a hosted Tavily alternative, jump to the hosted plan section.
 Tavily's free Researcher tier (1,000 credits/month) and PAYG ($0.008/credit) are the obvious paid options to compare against.

-- Looking for OSS or self-hosted, skip to free to self-host. fastCRW is AGPL-3.0; SearXNG, OrioSearch, agent-search, and Vane are the other live OSS projects worth knowing about.
+- Looking for OSS or self-hosted, skip to free to self-host. fastCRW is AGPL-3.0; OrioSearch, agent-search, and Vane are the other live OSS projects worth knowing about.

 fastCRW Cloud (hosted, paid) and fastCRW (OSS) (AGPL-3.0, free to self-host) are different products.
 Above the fold this page is mostly about the OSS one — the part that's free.